Privacy Policy

 • Ensuring internal quality control and safety;

-• Authenticating and verifying individual identities, including requests to exercise your rights under this policy;
+• Authenticating and verifying individual identities, including requests to exercise your rights under this notice;

 • Debugging to identify and repair errors with our Services;